markroland/dotstar-sequences/readme.md

 ##### play.py

+Run a single sequence on an LED strip.

 ##### demo.py

+Run a demonstration show on the LED strip.
+This will go through several sequences as defined in a JSON file.

 ##### schedule.py

 Run this script continuously with different sequences scheduled for each day.
+This should generally be run as a background process.

 ##### simulate.py

 Render a Sequence to an animated GIF image.

+##### sequence-to-image.py

+Render a Sequence to a static PNG image where each line represents the state of each LED in the strand.

 ## Simulator